-Having arrived on the intensive care unit at just one day old, Sophia underwent surgery to relive her distended bowel and it was then that doctors diagnosed her with Cystic Fibrosis.
+Having arrived on the intensive care unit at just one day old, Sophia underwent surgery to relive her distended bowel, and it was then that doctors diagnosed her with cystic fibrosis.

-Sophia and her mum moved to Badger Ward which meant that Lisa could stay on the ward overnight to be close to her baby.
+After a week on Intensive Care Sophia was finally well enough to be referred on to the respiratory ward.
+Sophia and her mum moved to Badger Ward, which meant that Lisa could stay on the ward overnight to be close to her baby.

-“The staff are wonderful," says Lisa, "they are so friendly and nothing is too much trouble at 3 o’clock in the morning when you’re trying to breastfeed.
+“The staff are wonderful," says Lisa.
+"They are so friendly and nothing is too much trouble at 3 o’clock in the morning when you’re trying to breastfeed.
 It’s just so much easier because I can just stay up here.”

-Meanwhile, Sophia’s father who was training for a half marathon with two friends decided to run it in support of Great Ormond Street Hospital Children’s Charity.
+Meanwhile, Sophia’s father, who was training for a half marathon with two friends, decided to run it in support of Great Ormond Street Hospital Children’s Charity.

-Lisa said that when her husband found out that Sophia would be treated at the hospital he decided to raise some money for the charity.
+Lisa said that when her husband found out that Sophia would be treated at the hospital, he decided to raise some money for the charity.
 She explained that he wanted to do it “because of all the help I’ve had – the breast-feeding vouchers, the accommodation I’ve had and everything else.”

-Sophia is now at home and according to her dad she's “the happiest baby on the planet”.
+Sophia will visit the hospital every couple of months for check-ups, but she is now at home and according to her dad she's “the happiest baby on the planet”.